EdwinWenink/archive_fever/content/posts/34-friendship_montaigne.md

 It is this central emptiness, the death of the friend, that perhaps inspired the writing of the *Essais* and the writing on friendship.
 Kuisma Korvonon states:

-> 'One important story about the *Essais* (...) is the one where Montaigne starts to write his book after the death of his friend Etienne de la Boétie -- the story of an ideal friendship, with the text serving as its memorial.'
+> One important story about the *Essais* (...) is the one where Montaigne starts to write his book after the death of his friend Etienne de la Boétie -- the story of an ideal friendship, with the text serving as its memorial.
 (Korvonen 2006, 78).

 Montaigne's friendship has a testamentary character, it exists by the grace of an epitaph, a series of testamentary signs that summon a 'living' image of the friend, while inevitably it is the very death of this friend that is its possibility and inspiration[^5].
 The form of the grotesque is appropriate for this structure of friendship.
 Epps states about this form:

-> 'The ornamental flourish of figures neither fish nor flow, the reticular profusion of cryptic signs and images, is the most visible stuff of the grotesque, but so too are death, burial, emptiness, creativity, excess, and exuberance: an entire thematics of mortality and vitality that heightens, and is heightened by, the significance of form' (Epps 1995, 44).
+> The ornamental flourish of figures neither fish nor flow, the reticular profusion of cryptic signs and images, is the most visible stuff of the grotesque, but so too are death, burial, emptiness, creativity, excess, and exuberance: an entire thematics of mortality and vitality that heightens, and is heightened by, the significance of form (Epps 1995, 44).

 In this regard the form of the 28th essay itself highly meaningful: its profusion of signs results from a central lack and emptiness, namely the strange and plural absence of the announced text from La Boétie.
 I say plural, because at the end of the 28th essay Montaigne first of all excuses himself for not placing the text of his friend that he promised, due to the controversial and unintended role it had started to play in its use by protestants under the name *Le Contre Un*[^6].